 Bad Boys™ (Pack of 3) FOC Made Easy

 Bad Boys are an FOC arrow sleeve that slides over the shaft of your arrow, allowing your shot to carry more momentum for fatal penetration.

 - No need to re-sight within 20 yards.
 You can practice longer distances with simple adjustments.

 - Increase your shots momentum without sacrificing accuracy

-- Easy to use and interchangeable whether shooting in the field or on the range
+- Easy to use and interchangeable, both in field and range

-- Comes in the colors (respective for each weight) and BLACK!
+- Comes in Colors (respective for each weight) and Standard Black!

 - 125 gr is currently OUT OF STOCK!
 Please check back later for availability.